dx3mod/emlin/README.md

 # Emlin

-An OCaml solution that provides access to Linux hardware interfaces (such as GPIO, I2C, etc.) and other peripherals from userspace.
+An OCaml library that provides access to Linux hardware interfaces, including GPIO, I2C, and other peripherals, making it easier to develop embedded systems from userspace.

 > [!WARNING]
 > Now in active development!